openhpc/ohpc/README.md

 standard Linux package manager tools (e.g. ```yum```).
-Package repositories are housed at https://build.openhpc.community - to get started, the companion install guide provides details on how to configure a repository for use localy along with with example instructions for installation.
-A copy of the install guide is available here with the release notes.
+Package repositories are housed at https://build.openhpc.community - to get started, the companion install guide provides details on how to configure a repository for use locally along with with example instructions for installation.
+A copy of the install guide is available in the downloads section of the release notes.

 #### Questions, Comments, or Bug Reports?